shankarps/SfgUdemyRecipes/README.md

 This project uses several UI templates and other assets from the open source project - Spring Framework Pet Clinic (https://github.com/spring-projects/spring-petclinic)

+This project has Lombok annotations, which may cause compiler errors in IDEs.
+These errors can be avoided by installing Lombok plugin.

 recipe.jpg created by mathildakhoo available freely on @unsplash